ministryofjustice/opg-lpa/service-front/content/guidance/About LPAs_When an LPA can be used.md

 ## Health and welfare LPA

-A health and welfare LPA takes effect only after it's registered and if you don't have the mental capacity to make decisions.
-Your attorneys cannot make decisions for you when you can make them yourself.
+A health and welfare LPA can only be used after it’s been registered and if the donor does not have the [mental capacity](/help/#topic-mental-capacity) to make decisions.

+The attorneys cannot make a decision for the donor when the donor can make that decision themselves.

+In the preferences and instructions section, the donor can say how they would like their mental capacity to be assessed.
+However, if the donor trusts their attorneys to assess their mental capacity, they do not need to add instructions.

 ## Property and financial affairs LPA

-A property and financial affairs LPA usually takes effect when it's registered.
-You decide whether your attorneys should act on your behalf and in which circumstances.
-If you don't have mental capacity, your attorneys can act and make decisions on your behalf.

-However, you can choose that your property and financial affairs LPA will take effect – and your attorneys will be able to act for you – only when you don't have mental capacity.
-In this case, banks and other financial institutions will sometimes want written confirmation that a donor does not have mental capacity before they'll recognise an attorney's authority to act under an LPA.
+When they make a property and financial affairs LPA, the donor can decide whether it can be used:

+* as soon as it’s registered
+* only when they have lost [mental capacity](/help/#topic-mental-capacity)

-### As soon as it's registered (and also when I don't have mental capacity)
+### As soon as it's registered

-Choose this option if:

-* you want your attorneys to be able to help you either now or in the future with your property and financial affairs while you have mental capacity
+Most people choose this option as it’s the most practical.

+It means that the attorneys can help the donor with their property and financial affairs, now and in the future.

+While the donor has mental capacity, the attorneys can only act with the donor’s permission.

-If it's difficult to do things, you might want your attorneys to help you.
-For example, if you can’t leave the house or it’s hard to talk to your electricity supplier, you might ask your attorneys to deal with the bank or pay bills.
-You can also decide not to let your attorneys make certain decisions, for example, about selling your house.
+This option is useful if the donor is able to make their own decisions but there’s another reason they want their attorneys’ help.
+For example, if the donor finds it difficult to visit the bank or talk on the phone, they might ask their attorneys to deal with the bank or pay bills.

-As long as you have mental capacity, you control your property and financial affairs.

-### Only when I don't have mental capacity
+### Only when the donor does not have mental capacity

-Choose this option if:

-* you don't want your attorneys to make decisions on your behalf while you can make them yourself

-* you want the security of having the LPA registered and ready to use in case you don't have mental capacity in the future

-When you reach the 'Preferences and instructions' section in this LPA service, you can add directions for how your attorneys should act.
-Some people explain how their mental capacity should be assessed.
-For example:

-> My attorneys shall only act under this power if they have obtained a written medical opinion stating that I am no longer mentally capable of managing and administering my property and financial affairs.

-or:

-> This lasting power of attorney only applies if my GP or another doctor confirms in writing that I don't have capacity to make specific decisions about property or finances.
+This option means that the attorneys can only act on the donor’s behalf after the LPA has been registered and if the donor has lost capacity.

+Be careful, as this option can make the LPA a lot less useful.
+Each time the attorneys try to use the LPA, they might be asked to prove that the donor does not have mental capacity.

-However, if you trust your attorneys to assess your mental capacity, you do not need to add instructions.
+In the preferences and instructions section of the LPA, the donor can  say how their mental capacity should be assessed.
+However, if the donor trusts their attorneys to assess their mental capacity, they do not need to add instructions.